Relayium

 The marketing language on a website is worth less than a few concrete questions:

 For a live transfer, with both people online at once, Relayium generates a fresh X25519 key pair on each device and derives a shared AES-256-GCM key that exists only inside the two browsers — it's never sent to Relayium's own servers.
-A short on-screen verification code (a SAS) lets both sides confirm the keys weren't swapped by a dishonest server in the middle, and each file's SHA-256 hash is checked end to end so a corrupted transfer doesn't arrive looking fine.
+An optional short verification code (a SAS) — shown when you turn on advanced verification, which is off by default — lets both sides confirm the keys weren't swapped by a dishonest server in the middle, and each file's SHA-256 hash is checked end to end so a corrupted transfer doesn't arrive looking fine.
 The mechanics of exactly how that works are covered in more depth in "How Relayium encrypts your files end-to-end", if you want to go further than this page.

 When the recipient isn't online yet, a stored download link uses a genuinely different, zero-knowledge design: your browser generates a random AES-256-GCM key and encrypts the files with it before anything uploads.
 That key is never sent to the server — it lives only in the link's URL fragment, the part after #, which browsers never transmit.
-The server ends up holding ciphertext it has no way to decrypt, plus an expiry you choose: 1 hour, 1 day, 3 days, 7 days, or burn after the first completed download.
+The server ends up holding ciphertext it has no way to decrypt, plus an expiry you choose: 1 hour, 1 day, 3 days, 7 days, or up to 14 days depending on your plan, or burn after the first completed download.

 Strong encryption protects a file in transit and at rest, but it can't stop you from sending a link to the wrong address — treat a share link like the file itself, and don't post it somewhere public.

-For anything genuinely sensitive, take the extra few seconds to compare a verification code out loud on a call, or in person, rather than trusting that two matching screens next to each other haven't both been fooled.
+For anything genuinely sensitive, turn on advanced verification and take the extra few seconds to compare the verification code out loud on a call, or in person, rather than trusting that two matching screens next to each other haven't both been fooled.

 And no transfer tool, however well encrypted, protects a file that's already exposed on a device that's compromised — good encryption assumes the two ends themselves are trustworthy.
 None of this is a reason to be paranoid about sending files; it's just worth knowing what encryption does and doesn't cover.